wcrisdog/iclr_blogposts_dirt/_pages/submitting.md

    Read the [relevant section](#creating-a-blog-post) for more details.
    **Make sure to omit any identifying information for the review process.**

-3. To render your website locally, you can build a docker container via `$ ./bin/docker_run.sh` to serve your website locally.
-   Alternatively, you can setup your local environment to render the website via conventional `$ bundle exec jekyll serve --future` commands.
-   More information for both of these configuratoins can be found in the [Local Serving](#local-serving) section.
+3. To render your website locally, we highly recommend the use of VSCode [`devcontainers`](https://code.visualstudio.com/docs/devcontainers/containers).
+Make sure to have [Docker](https://docs.docker.com/engine/install/) installed for this to work.
+Once the devcontainer is entered, a webserver on `localhost:8080` should be automatically started and you can preview your blog post on `localhost:8080/2026/blog/2026/[SUBMISSION-NAME]`.
+More information about the local setup can be found in the [Local Serving](#local-serving) section.

 4. To submit your website, create a pull request to the main repository.
 Make sure that this PR's title is `_posts/2026-04-27-[SUBMISSION NAME]`.
 This will trigger a GitHub Action that will build your blogpost and write the host's URL in a comment to your PR.